gardener/etcd-druid/docs/development/dependency-management.md

 make tidy
 ```

+!!! warning
-:warning: Make sure that you test the code after you have updated the dependencies!
+    Make sure that you test the code after you have updated the dependencies!